ashley0143/poke/README.md

 see the each sections LICENSE tho!!

+Copyleft 2021-202x Poke Project, mostly ashley0143
+Trans rights!

-Copyleft 2021-202x Poke Project, mostly ashley0143 - poke does not support the ["source first"](https://sourcefirst.com/) or ["open source"](https://opensource.org) movement :3 - we support the free software movement (fsf.org)
+poke does not support the ["source first"](https://sourcefirst.com/) or ["open source"](https://opensource.org) movement :3

+ we support the free software movement (fsf.org)

 [Code Of conduct](https://codeberg.org/Ashley/poke/src/branch/main/CODE_OF_CONDUCT.md)